veedaisme/memory-lane-web/src/config/README.md

 # Centralized Configuration

-This directory contains the centralized configuration system for Thoughtscape Journal.
+This directory contains the centralized configuration system for Memory Lane.
 All application configuration should be managed through this module rather than scattered across individual files.

 ## Design Principles